swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 To summarize, the following are rules that distributed actor system implementors can rely on:

 - `assignID(_:)` will be called exactly-once, at the very beginning of the initialization of a distributed actor associated with the system,
 - `actorReady(_:)` will be called exactly-once, after all other properties of the distributed actor have been initialized, and it is ready to receive messages from other peers.
-By construction, it will also always be called after `assignID(_:)` and before any `resignID(_:)` call.
+By construction, it will also always be called after `assignID(_:)`.
 - `resignID(_:)` will be called exactly-once as the actor becomes deinitialized, or fails to finish its initialization.
 This call will always be made after an `assignID(_:)` call.
 While there may be ongoing racy calls to the transport as the actor invokes this method, any such calls after `resignID(_:)` was invoked, should be handled as if actor never existed to begin with.

 Note that the system usually should not hold the actor with a strong reference, as doing so inhibits its ability to deinit until the system lets go of it.